 - Rest and avoiding further ascent until symptoms improve.

-- Acetazolamide (125-250 mg bd) and/or dexamethasone (8 mg stat then 4 mg qds), especially if descent is not possible.
+- Acetazolamide (250 mg bd) and/or dexamethasone (8 mg stat then 4 mg qds), especially if descent is not possible.
 (Acetazolamide is more effective for prophylaxis than for treatment - dexamethasone may be the effective option when it comes to treatment.)

 - Dexamethasone to relieve symptoms and aid descent, or in situations where descent is not possible.

 - Hyperbaric therapy (in portable hyperbaric chambers such as the Gamow Bag®) can improve symptoms sufficiently to aid actual descent - eg, bring an individual out of a coma or improve ataxia; it can be life-saving when descent is not possible and oxygen is unavailable.

 - If symptoms persist after descent, treatment with oxygen and dexamethasone should be continued.

 - Descent with supplementary oxygen if available; descent of even a few hundred metres may be enough.